NharikaVulchi/ASIC_RISCV-_workshop/README.md

 <summary>
 Introduction to RISC-V
 </summary>
 RISC-V is an open-source instruction set architecture (ISA) designed with simplicity and versatility.
 It features a modular structure, enabling custom extensions for diverse applications.
 Its load-store memory model and compact register set streamline execution.
 Privilege levels ensure secure operation.
 RISC-V suits embedded systems to high-performance computing, fostering innovation through open collaboration and customization.
+It is a 64 bit architecture.

 Applications to Hardware: There are 3 major steps of how an application can be run on hardware, which are as follows: